aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 ## Contributions

 The data collection, feature extraction, and logistic regression model training were heavily guided by a tutorial in the NBA_api documentation titled "Home Team Win-Loss Modeling."
 While the tutorial was closely followed for creating and manipulating the data frames, the code was adapted to meet the specific needs of this project.

+The moneyline multipliers were manually collected from the **DraftKings** app and were not part of the tutorial.

 The **MLP model training** and **optimization strategy** were developed independently by me.
 The optimization strategy was implemented with the help of the **PuLP library** in Python.